Thermal Cameras and Distance

 Identification: you can describe the object in details (e.g. a male civilian or a four-door sedan).

-Inner factors that determine the range are related to the characteristics of the thermal system you are using.
-These parameters are: detector sensitivity, lens focal length, lens f-number, thermal detector’s resolution, display resolution and type (small or large).
+Internal factors that determine the range are related to the characteristics of the thermal system you are using.
+These parameters are: detector sensitivity, lens focal length, lens f-number, thermal detector’s resolution, display resolution and type (small or large), brightness and focus

-Outer factors involve object size, environmental and weather conditions, the difference between the object and the background.
+External factors involve object size, environmental and weather conditions, the difference between the object and what the background is

 It now becomes quite obvious that one cannot give a definitive and universal answer to that “how far?” question.
 Some manufacturers bluntly state detection, recognition and identification figures, or DRI for short, without even mentioning what these performance figures depend on.